rastababy/qubes-4.1-installation/README.md

 So before starting with customization I installed some packages in dom0 to get more dependencies and files I need to "build" my prefered desktop surface and the templates I like to use later, especially the Kali -template from fepitre ,because later, there is not enough root space to extract it & you need to increase the root space to install this.
 This step can be safed on this way, but it is not a real problem to increase it later An easy way is to use the KDE partition manager and install it in dom0.
 Then you can change the root volume in a gui and do some other changes at your partitions, too if you wanna it.

+Now let us start to install some more dependencies for riching your system, to build packages later and just for better running and compatibility.
+You have to run the sudo qubes-dom0-update command after every "\" line.

+    sudo qubes-dom0-update gcc-c++ meson \
+      cairo-devel cmake automake xcb-util-devel libxcb-devel xcb-proto dbus-devel \
+      xcb-util-image-devel wireless-tools-devel libnl3-devel xcb-util-wm-devel \
+      flex bison libxkbcommon-devel libxkbcommon-x11-devel pango-devel startup-notification-devel librsvg2-devel \
+      libXcomposite-devel libXrandr-devel libXinerama-devel libconfig-devel asciidoc imlib2-devel \
+      xcb-util-keysyms xcb-util-keysyms-devel xcb-util-renderutil xcb-util-renderutil-devel \
+      libev libev-devel uthash-devel asciidoc libevdev libevdev-devel libevdev-utils \
+      libXrender libXrender-devel libmpdclient libmpdclient-devel \
+      gcc kmod grub2-tools perl-bignum make    #this line is for building a nvidia driver later.

+And now finally I installed KDE and we can start with the customization, because then you don't need to order your icons and such things twice.
+Not everybody prefers KDE instead of Xfce as a desktop and of course you can use Xfce, i3 or whatever you like but I think KDE is one of the easiest to use, especially for the people with less Linux experience and you can style it better as the other.
+An other point is that I am using KDE for years and I don't now much about Xfce, but be free to choose what you want.
+If you like KDE it is a good possibility for qubes 4.1 and the perfomance & compatibility is great as well.
+One more advantage of KDE is that you can change the languages and make qubes available in your foreign language.
+So, if you like KDE, too you can take a look at my sytle tips at the other page and go on here with installing it.